albertogomezz/NodeJS_Express_MongoDB_Angular/README.md

 This is a project made by the students <a href="https://github.com/albertogomezz">Alberto Gomez </a> and  <a href="https://github.com/kikogilabert">Kiko Gilabert </a>  at the 2nd year of DAW  at <a href="https://portal.edu.gva.es/iestacio/">IES L'estació</a>.<br>

-This project is about a website for the sale of second-hand products, in the style of wallapop,<br> on which different functionalities can be carried out.</p>
+This project is about a website for the sale of second-hand products, inspired of wallapop,<br> on which different functionalities can be carried out.</p>
 <hr>

 <h2>FUNCIONALITIES</h2>